SUBJECT LEADER: MRS S POLSON

 Renhold Primary School aspires to provide excellent opportunities for Science so that children can:

 Make meaningful links between classroom learning and the real world in order to develop their understanding of Science

 Develop scientific literacy and critical thinking skills by designing and carrying out their own investigations

-Nurture their curiosity by asking ‘big’ questions in turn developing wonderment and a sense of excitement about science
+Nurture their curiosity by asking ‘big’ questions, in turn developing wonderment and a sense of excitement

 Provide teachers with opportunities to further develop their subject knowledge

-Provide opportunities for children to ask their own questions and plan their own investigations, giving them the support they need to be able to develop scientific skills
+Provide opportunities for children to ask their own questions, experiment and plan their own investigations, giving them the support they need to be able to develop scientific skills